Lumasonic/Lumasonic/README.md

 To everyone who believed in our mission, tested our tools, provided feedback, and shared our excitement for this emerging field: thank you.
 Your support and enthusiasm made this journey meaningful beyond measure.
 You helped us prove that taking healing into our own hands is not just possible, but transformative.

-We remain grateful for the opportunity to have explored this remarkable intersection of technology and healing alongside all of you.
+We remain grateful for the opportunity to explore this remarkable intersection of technology and healing alongside all of you.

 _With deep appreciation,<br />
 Michael and Josiah<br />